Best Backpacking Tent 2025

 Versatility | 8

-Pros - Lightweight for a snow tent, durable material
+Pros - Extremely light for a 4-season tent, durable

 MSR Elixir 2